ZTiKnl/sara/README.md

 hey
 yo
 good morning/afternoon/evening/night
 how are you
 how are you doing
 how are you feeling
 how are you doing today
-how are you feeling at the moment
+how are you feeling at the moment when were you made who made you how were you made why were you made
 ```
 #### Location:
 ```